MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 ## Create sales document in Business Central

-If the **Auto Create Orders** toggle is enabled on **Shopify Shop Card**, the system tries to create a sales document once order is imported.
-In case the system encounters issues, for example if a customer or product is missing, you'll need to fix the problem and try to create sales order again.
+If the **Auto Create Orders** toggle is enabled on **Shopify Shop Card**, the [!INCLUDE[prod_short](../includes/prod_short.md)] tries to create a sales document once order is imported.
+In case, the process encounters issues, for example if a customer or product is missing, you'll need to fix the problem and try to create sales order again.

 ### To create sales document